-We are a collaboration of organizations, businesses and individuals working to end human trafficking and modern slavery in Santa Cruz and Monterey counties through education, advocacy, policy change, services for survivors and prosecution of offenders.
+We are a collaboration of organizations, businesses and individuals working to end human trafficking in Santa Cruz and Monterey counties through education, advocacy, policy change, services for survivors and prosecution of offenders.
 We put victims and survivors of human trafficking at the center of all our work.

 Deborah Pembrook (she/her) chairs the Coalition to End Human Trafficking in Santa Cruz and Monterey Counties.
 She is also Human Trafficking Outreach Manager at Monterey County Rape Crisis Center, one of the Coalition partners.